dart-lang/site-www/src/_guides/language/numbers.md

 {{ site.alert.end }}

-An `int` on the web is represented as a double-precision floating point value with no fractional part.
+An `int` on the web is represented as a double-precision floating-point value with no fractional part.
 In practice, this works pretty well: double-precision floating point provides 53 bits of integer precision.
 However, `int` values are always also `double` values,